CharityInfinity/CharityInfinity/what-is-corpus-fund.md

   media_alignment: Right
   headline: "<strong>what is Corpus Fund?</strong>"
   content: <strong><span class="TextRun SCXW36978653 BCX0">Corpus Fund:<br> </span></strong><span
-    class="TextRun SCXW36978653 BCX0">From a layman’s point of view, a corpus fund should be understood as the capital of the organization; the funds generated and kept for the existence and sustenance(support) of the organization.
-It can simply be also called as “Emergency Fund”, as it is also used to help sustain the difficult times of an NGO.<br><br></span><strong><span class="TextRun SCXW36978653 BCX0">Need of corpus funding:<br> </span></strong><span class="TextRun SCXW36978653 BCX0">An important aspect of the Corpus fund is that, with general body meeting approval, it can also be used to keep continuity in an organization activity, say, when
+    class="TextRun SCXW36978653 BCX0">Corpus Fund can be considered as a capital of the organization where the funds can be generated and kept for the existence and support for the organization.
+It will be more helpful for the NGO to sustain during the difficult times.
+It is also known as "Emergency Fund".<br><br></span><strong><span class="TextRun SCXW36978653 BCX0">Need
+    of corpus funding:<br> </span></strong><span class="TextRun SCXW36978653 BCX0">An
+    important aspect of the Corpus fund is that, with general body meeting approval, it can also be used to keep continuity in an organization activity, say, when